How to Get Sand Out of Your Pool (& Why It’s There)

 Preparing Your Tank for Part Replacement

-If a lateral or standpipe breaks, you must replace it.
-Before you engage in any repair projects, remember to turn off your pool and try to have all the necessary tools and parts on hand.
-When you’re set in this regard, you can move on to replacing broken parts.
+If a lateral or standpipe breaks in your sand filter, you must replace it.
+Before you engage in any repair projects, remember to turn off your pool pump and filter.
+Here are the steps you should take when preparing your sand filter for the replacement part.

-8. Cautiously remove the standpipe with attached laterals out of the tank
+8. Cautiously remove the standpipe with attached laterals from the tank.

 Now you can examine both your standpipe and laterals for potential damage.